Is natural process unsupervised?

 God"?

-look at natural process, you can read a page (with ideas from 10 authors) asking
+look at natural process, a page (with ideas from 10 authors) asks,

 "Is